-GLPI calculated the total purchase price of \$4.556 billion for the Pinnacle real estate assets by assuming that GLPI issued \$1.486 billion of common stock in exchange for the outstanding shares of Pinnacle common stock at the closing date and \$109.8 million of common stock for GLPI's portion of the outstanding employee equity and cash based incentive awards outstanding at the closing date (assuming a stock price of \$28.62), repaid \$2.7 billion of Pinnacle Debt (through combined net proceeds from the Debt Financing and this offering of our common stock), paid \$240.0 million of transaction expenses related to the Acquisition that GLPI has agreed to pay on behalf of Pinnacle and incurred \$20.6 million of its own transaction expenses to be included in purchase price.
+GLPI calculated the total purchase price of \$4.734 billion for the Pinnacle real estate assets by assuming that GLPI issued \$1.637 billion of common stock in exchange for the outstanding shares of Pinnacle common stock at the closing date and \$129.9 million of common stock for GLPI's portion of the outstanding employee equity and cash based incentive awards outstanding at the closing date (assuming a stock price of \$31.54), repaid \$2.7 billion of Pinnacle Debt (through combined net proceeds from the Debt Financing and the Common Stock Offering), paid \$248.0 million of transaction expenses related to the Acquisition that GLPI has agreed to pay on behalf of Pinnacle and incurred \$18.9 million of its own transaction expenses to be included in purchase price.
 A \$1.00 change in our stock price would change the total purchase price for the Pinnacle real estate assets by approximately \$60 million.
 The Acquisition will be accounted for as an asset acquisition under the Accounting Standards Codification Section 805-Business Combinations and the Master Lease between GLPI and Pinnacle will be bifurcated between an operating lease and a direct financing lease under the Accounting Standards Codification Section 840-Leases.
-The land and land rights portion of the lease will be classified as an operating lease and the building portion of the lease will be classified as a direct financing lease.
+The land and land rights portion of the lease will be classified as a direct financing lease.
 The total purchase price will be allocated to the land and land rights acquired from Pinnacle, the investment in the direct financing lease and a director and officer liability insurance policy acquired from Pinnacle.
 The allocation of the purchase price components are described below.

-Pro Forma Adjustments:
+Pro forma adjustments: